arduino/ArduinoCore-samd/README.md

    * Clicking 'Upload Sketch' in the Arduino IDE, which will automatically start the bootloader (when CDC is enabled).
    * If the application (sketch) area is blank, the bootloader will run.

 Otherwise, it jumps to application and starts execution from there.
-The LED will light during bootloader execution.
+The LED will PWM fade during bootloader execution.
-Note that the 4KB bootloader does not support the Arduino Extended Capabilities.
-However, BOOT_DOUBLE_TAP does fit into the SAMD11 4KB bootloader.

-When the Arduino IDE initiates the bootloader, the following procedure is used:

-1. The IDE opens and closes the USB serial port at a baud rate of 1200bps.
-This triggers a “soft erase” procedure.
-2. The first row of application section flash memory is erased by the MCU.
-If it is interrupted for any reason, the erase procedure will likely fail.
-3. The board is reset.
-The bootloader (which always runs first) detects the blank flah row, so bootloader operation resumes.
-4. Opening and closing the port at a baud rate other than 1200bps will not erase or reset the SAM M0+.

-**See [bootloaders/zero/README.md](https://github.com/mattairtech/ArduinoCore-samd/tree/master/bootloaders/zero/README.md) for more technical information on the bootloader.**
+### Bossac

+Bossac is a command line utility for uploading firmware to SAM-BA bootloaders.
+It runs on Windows.
+Linux, and OS X.
+It is used by Arduino to upload firmware to SAM and SAM M0+ boards.
+The version described here adds to the Arduino version (https://github.com/shumatech/BOSSA, Arduino branch), which in turn is a fork from the original Bossa (http://www.shumatech.com/web/products/bossa).
+It adds support for more SAM M0+ chips (D21, L21, C21, and D11).
+Note that only the Arduino or Mattairtech versions of bossac are currently supported for SAM M0+ chips.
+Neither the stock bossac (or Bossa) nor the Atmel SAM-BA upload tool will work.

 ### Bootloader Firmware Installation